England renew Australia rivalry in Covid-hit season finale - RFI

 One of England's most extraordinary seasons will end with them facing arch-rivals Australia as both sides try to strike a balance between playing their strongest limited-overs teams and keeping an eye on the future.

-They face Australia in three Twenty20s in Southampton starting on Friday before taking on their oldest foes in a further three one-day internationals in Manchester later this month.
+They face Australia in three Twenty20s in Southampton starting on Friday before taking on their oldest foes in three one-day internationals in Manchester later this month.

 The Twenty20s should have served as preparation for October's T20 World Cup in Australia but the Covid-19 outbreak means the next edition of the global showpiece will take place in India in 2021.

-That does give both teams time to fine-tune their line-ups but equally they may want to give their strongest XIs as much as time as they can in their middle.

-Australia are currently the world's top-ranked T20 side, with much of thir success built on a top order featuring captain Aaron Finch, David Warner and Steve Smith.
+Australia are currently the world's number one T20 side, with much of thir success built on a top order featuring captain Aaron Finch, David Warner and Steve Smith.

 So even though the likes of Marcus Stoinis and Marnus Labuschagne have been in the runs during Australia's warm-up matches in England, they are unlikely to displace the three premier batsmen.

-"We've had a pretty settled T20 side over the last 12 months or so and all we can ask for is that guys bang so hard they are putting pressure on the guys in there," said Australia coach Justin Langer, who can also call upon Glenn Maxwell in the middle-order after he took a break to deal with mental health issues.
+"We're pretty settled with how we structure our T20 side at the moment," Finch told a conference call on Thursday.

+"He (Labuschagne) played nicely the other day, but I think he might have to wait a little bit longer in T20 cricket."

-England beat Australia in the semi-finals on the way to winning last year's 50-over World Cup and white-ball captain Eoin Morgan believes consistency of selection is important if they are to replicate that triumph in the T20 equivalent.
+England beat Australia in the semi-finals on the way to winning last year's 50-over World Cup, and white-ball captain Eoin Morgan believes building squad depth will be key to replicating that triumph in T20 cricket.

-"I don't think we can have a scenario where we can play the majority of our games with a half-strength team and then expect to go into a World Cup as contenders when guys don't know their roles or haven't been familiarised with them," he said.
+"We don't have to pick our best XI every series that we play because we can't put all our eggs in one basket, because we need 16 or 17 players in the lead-up to a World Cup all vying for selection in the best 15," he said.

+"We found in the lead-in to the 50-over World Cup that was the best position to be in."

 England were without several multi-format players during their recent T20 series with Pakistan that ended in a 1-1 draw at Old Trafford on Tuesday.

-The likes of 21-year-old opener Tom Banton starred against Pakistan but Jos Buttler could now regain his place at the top of the order.
+The likes of 21-year-old opener Tom Banton starred against Pakistan but Jos Buttler will regain his place at the top of the order on Friday, with fast bowler Jofra Archer set to play his first white-ball international since sending down the decisive Super Over in last year's World Cup final.

-World Cup-winning fast bowlers Jofra Archer and Mark Wood will provide extra firepower to an attack still without star all-rounder Ben Stokes, who remains on compassionate leave while he spends time with his ill father.
+"It's great to have him back," Morgan said of Archer on Thursday.
+"He's one of our match-winners and to have another one in your team is great –- he's a huge asset."

+England and Australia are cricket's oldest Test nations and Morgan said that, whatever the format, matches between the arch-rivals were still special occasions.

 © 2020 AFP